-High-rate vehicle theft is also a strong indicator of a young person's likely involvement in other forms of crime.
-Car crime also kills; with more than 40 theft-related fatalities across Australia in the past five years.
-Sixteen of those deaths were young people between the ages of 10 and 19.
+High rate vehicle theft is also a strong indicator of a young person's likely involvement in other forms of crime.
+Car crime also kills, with 59 theft-related fatalities across Australia in the past five years - almost half of them young people under 21 years of age.

-As noted earlier, there has been as dramatic increase in the use of extreme in-home and on-road violence in Victoria, which warrants in-depth investigation to understand the underlying factors.
+The recent propensity for some offenders to engage in violent home burglaries and on-road violence warrants in-depth investigation to understand the underlying factors.